AleksanderG/plugin.audio.squeezelite/README.md

-This is a simple squeezelite plugin.
+This is a simple KODI squeezelite plugin.
 It starts the squeezelite client on startup and powers the player off/on during playback of other media.

 It is only tested on raspbian but should work on all linux systems.